Secondary Mortgage Market Loan Delivery

 Loan Depot sends a 202 transaction to Fannie Mae to deliver a batch of five newly originated mortgage loans as part of a forward commitment.
 The transmission includes the DEX segment detailing each loan’s principal balance and delivery terms, the LX loop nested within NM1 providing loan-level details such as the interest rate, maturity date, and loan purpose captured through AMT, DTP, and REF segments, and supporting loops like LUC (Loan Underwriting) and RLD (Down Payment Data) that supply underwriting criteria and down payment information.
 Fannie Mae receives and processes this 202 to verify loan compliance with purchase agreement terms before accepting the loans into its investment portfolio.

 Secondary Mortgage Market Loan Delivery (MJ202) contains 3 tables (Heading, Detail, Summary), 13 loops, and 72 segments.
-You can view complete details on all of these items free - just sign up or login.
+Sign up free or login to view every table, loop, and element in full, as well as download it in Markdown or console (text) formats.